zonza/zonza.github.io/adid.md

 Once Ad-ID has been configured for a client site, we support:

-* Retrieval of metadata from the Ad-ID service into ZONZA given an Ad-ID identifier
+* Automatic retrieval of metadata from the Ad-ID service into ZONZA once an asset has been linked to an Ad-ID identifier
 * Search of assets in ZONZA using the Ad-ID identifier and metadata
 * Automatic updating of metadata in ZONZA if it changes in the Ad-ID portal